Improved Linear Programs for Discrete Barycenters: Introduction

 \subsection{Contributions and Outline}

-In this paper, we improve on LP (\ref{baryLP}) while retaining all optimal solutions to the Discrete Barycenter Problem.
-By using the optimality conditions of discrete barycenters in a better way, we present several ways to reduce the problem size.
+The poor scaling of LP (\ref{baryLP}) is the motivation for our research.
+We devise new, smaller LP formulations that allow exact computations for larger instances of the Discrete Barycenter Problem.
+In this paper, we improve on LP (\ref{baryLP}) while retaining all optimal solutions.
+By using the optimality conditions of discrete barycenters in a better way, we present several ways to reduce the model size.

-In Section \ref{sec:Form}, we formally develop these improvements.
-First, we explain why just a subset of the variables $y_{ijk}$ is required for a better formulation LP (\ref{barymodLP}) of the original LP.
-We show that LP (\ref{barymodLP}) always is an improved on LP (\ref{baryLP}).
-For data in general position, i.e. where each combination $\sum_{i=1}^n \lambda_i \x_{ik}$ gives a different point in $S$, the reduction in the number of variables is dramatic (even for moderate problem sizes, one typically retains less than $1\%$ compared to the original).
-For structured data, we still obtain a significant improvement (even though these are the cases where LP (\ref{baryLP}) already worked well).
-This makes LP (\ref{barymodLP}) a go-to approach for structured data.
+In {\bf Section \ref{sec:Form}}, we formally devise these improvements.
+First, we explain why only a strict subset of the variables $y_{ijk}$ is required for a better formulation LP (\ref{barymodLP}).
+We show that LP (\ref{barymodLP}) always is an improvement on LP (\ref{baryLP}): it has strictly fewer variables and the nonzero entries in the constraint matrix of LP (\ref{barymodLP}) are a strict subset of the nonzero entries in the corresponding columns of the constraint matrix of LP (\ref{baryLP}).

 Second, we turn to an alternative LP (\ref{LPw}) that finds a discrete barycenter.
-It has been used as a proof method in \cite{abm-16,m-16} to show the existence of a sparse barycenter for all discrete barycenter problems.
-Due to an inherent, unavoidable exponential scaling, independently of what the underlying data looks like, it has not been considered for computational purposes before.
-However, for data in general position, we show that it, in fact, is the best approach.
-For a set of just two measures, one obtains a transportation problem.
+It was used in \cite{abm-16,m-16} to show the existence of a sparse barycenter for all discrete barycenter problems.
+Due to an inherent, unavoidably exponential scaling that is independent of the underlying data, it has not been previously considered for computational purposes.
+We use this linear program to reveal that for two input measures, the discrete barycenter problem is a classical transportation problem of the type introduced by Ford and Fulkerson \cite{ff-56b}.

-Third, we combine the two above approaches to a hybrid model (LP (\ref{LPhybrid})) that retains the best properties of both formulations for partially structured data.
-The key idea informally is that the decision which model to use can be split into independent decisions for each point in the set $S$, respectively each combination of support points $\x_{ik}\in \text{supp}(P_i)$ with one from each measure.
-In partially structured data, it is best to use mix the two strategies.
+Third, we combine the two above LPs in a hybrid model, LP (\ref{LPhybrid}).
+The key idea is that the choice of model can be split into independent decisions for each combination of input support points.
+For partially structured data, a mix of the strategies of LP (\ref{barymodLP}) and LP (\ref{LPw}) through LP (\ref{LPhybrid}) retains the beneficial properties of both formulations.